theodo-fintech/spring-search/README.md

 See the [open issues](https://github.com/sipios/spring-search/issues) for a list of proposed features (and known issues).

-Please note that boolean parameter types isn't yet supported.
+Please note that boolean parameter types are yet to be supported.

 <!-- CONTRIBUTING -->